pzembrod/cc64/C-lang-subset.md

 - cc64 uses the old K&R standard.
 No ANSI, not even for function parameter declaration.
 Sorry.
-- Only int and char as basic data types.
+- Only (signed) int and (unsigned) char as basic data types.
+- No unsigned.
+No long.
 - No floats.
 No void.
 - No structs, no unions.
 - No typedef, no enum.